ManiAm/Trigger-Talk/README.md

     "picovoice", "porcupine", "blueberry", "jarvis", "hey barista"

 In addition to these, you can train your own custom wakeword using the [Picovoice Console](https://console.picovoice.ai/), targeting specific platforms (e.g., Linux, macOS, Windows, Android, iOS, Raspberry Pi).
 The result is a `.ppn` model file which you can include in the project and reference by filename.
 Check [this](https://youtu.be/T6jxYRSyF2w) short tutorial for more details.

+## Accessing Microphone and Speaker in WSL

+If your application requires direct access to USB audio devices (e.g., microphone or speaker) inside Windows Subsystem for Linux (WSL2), you can use [usbipd-win](https://github.com/dorssel/usbipd-win) to attach USB devices from Windows to your WSL instance.

+Open a PowerShell (as Administrator) on Windows.
+List available USB devices:

+    usbipd list

+Bind the device on Windows:

+    usbipd bind --busid 1-2

+Replace `1-2` with the correct BUSID of your audio device.

+Attach the USB device to WSL:

+    usbipd attach --wsl --busid 1-2

+Here is a sample output:

+    usbipd: info: Using WSL distribution 'Ubuntu' to attach; the device will be available in all WSL 2 distributions.
+    usbipd: info: Loading vhci_hcd module.
+    usbipd: info: Detected networking mode 'nat'.
+    usbipd: info: Using IP address 172.29.192.1 to reach the host.

+Verify the device inside WSL:

+    lsusb